 The discoveries from this revolutionary endeavor could change our understanding of the universe.

 DUNE consists of two massive state-of-the-art particle detectors: a smaller one at Fermilab in Illinois and a much larger one to be constructed a mile beneath the surface at the Sanford Underground Research Facility in South Dakota.
 The South Dakota detector will be the largest of its type ever built and will use 70,000 tons of liquid argon and advanced technology to record neutrino interactions with unprecedented precision.
 Smaller prototypes of the DUNE far detector are under construction at the European laboratory CERN, and the full detectors and their computing systems are being designed and built by a collaboration of scientists from more than 30 countries.

 The Long-Baseline Neutrino Facility (LBNF)

 LBNF will house the DUNE far detector a mile underground in Sanford Lab, as well as the smaller near detector at Fermilab.
 The DUNE detectors need underground facilities equipped with intricate cryogenic technology to keep them at their operating temperature of minus 300 degrees Fahrenheit.
-Over the next few years, 875,000 tons of rock will be excavated from Sanford Lab’s underground caverns, and a new scientific facility will be constructed.
+Over the next few years, about 800,000 tons of rock will be excavated from Sanford Lab’s underground caverns, and a new scientific facility will be constructed.
 At Fermilab, a new beamline will be built to send the laboratory’s intense high-energy beam of neutrinos 1,300 kilometers (800 miles) through stone and earth, with no tunnel needed, to South Dakota.